Leelz/Battleships/README.md

 7. Evaluate if instance variables should be attr_accessor or attr_reader.
 8. Enter in the ship types as modules.
 9. More dialogue between players.
+10. Create a "fleet" instance variable so that players have an array of ships.

 I really enjoyed taking on this challenge and learned from the problems I encountered.
 Namely, I'm not familiar with .bat or .sh files beyond using them to run specs files, therefore this is something I'll need to learn more about.

 To create the grid, I instantiated Array objects in the Primary Board and Tracking Board constructors, whereas I now feel like it would be better to write a function in the Board super-class, which they inherit.

-Lastly, I got stuck creating a function to sink ships, I plan to continue learning and working on this.
+I got stuck creating a function to sink ships, I plan to continue learning and working on this.